 Go to bed and wake up at the same time every day.

+Keeping up with your circadian rhythm is an important way to help you cope with sleep anxiety.
+Anxiety loves chaos and not keeping the same bedtime is a form of chaos.
 Your body has an inbuilt clock which is important to keep up with because this circadian rhythm also coincides with the timing of the production of some of your hormones including melatonin, cortisol, and insulin.

 This circadian rhythm allows your body to sleep better and deeper for that good restorative sleep.